$K_{r,s}$ graph bootstrap percolation: Introduction

 \end{thm} \begin{rmk} This partially answers a question by Balogh, Bollob\'as, and Morris; see Problem 5 in \cite{balogh2012graph}.
 For the case $K_{2,t}$ some results have been recently obtained that we discuss in the next section.
-In the next proposition we obtain a general lower bound of $p_c(n, K_{r,s})$. \end{rmk}
+In the next proposition we obtain a general lower bound on $p_c(n, K_{r,s})$.
+One can also obtain a general lower bound using Proposition 25 in \cite{balogh2012graph}, but for $K_{r,s}$ the following proposition provides a better lower bound. \end{rmk}

 \begin{prop} For any $r,s\geq 3$,

 \end{prop}